MORE Devices, MORE Content, MORE Business Potential

 Content Streaming and Cloud-Based Distribution

-Also known as CORA 1.0, today’s implementation of CORA is to place almost 100% of the processing responsibility in the cloud and streamed to the client device.
+Today’s implementation of CORA is to place almost 100% of the processing responsibility in the cloud and stream to the client device.
 This practice was popularized with the availability of high-speed internet and broadband wireless technologies like 5G.
-With CORA 1.0 approaches, the client device’s responsibilities are usually limited to being the display, the audio output, and the user interface.
+With these approaches, the client device’s responsibilities are usually limited to being the display, the audio output, and the user interface.

-Examples of services that demonstrate today’s CORA approach include:
+Examples of services that demonstrate this CORA approach include:

 - Cloud gaming